Lines of descent in the deterministic mutation-selection model with pairwise interaction: Main results and constructions

 Let us now relate the Moran model with pairwise interaction to the mutation--selection equation with pairwise interaction.
 To this end, consider a sequence of Moran models, indexed by their population size $N$, sharing the same parameters $s,\gamma,u,\nu_0,\nu_1$, and let $N$ tend to infinity without rescaling time or parameters.
-The existence of such a limit and its relation with the mutation--selection equation is given in the following proposition. \begin{proposition}[Dynamical law of large numbers] Assume that~$\lim_{N\rightarrow\infty}Y_0^{(N)}/N=y_0\in[0,1]$.
-Then for all~$\varepsilon>0$ and $t\geq 0$, we have
+The existence of such a limit and its relation with the mutation--selection equation is given in the following proposition, which we will prove in Section~\ref{sec:detmodelandlaw}. \begin{proposition}[Dynamical law of large numbers] Suppose~$\lim_{N\rightarrow\infty}Y_0^{(N)}/N=y_0\in[0,1]$.
+Then for all~$\varepsilon>0$ and $t\geq 0$, we have where~$y(\,\cdot\,;y_0)$ is the solution of the IVP~\eqref{eq:dlimitdiffeq}. \end{proposition}

-where~$y(\,\cdot\,;y_0)$ is the solution of the IVP~\eqref{eq:dlimitdiffeq}. \end{proposition} \begin{remark} The above limit is a very natural setting for large populations.
-After all, mutation is a molecular mechanism and should be independent of population size.
-Likewise, reproduction rates may be assumed to be independent of population size as long as available resources (space, food \ldots) scale linearly with $N$.
-Mutation, selection, and interaction are said to be \emph{strong} in this case; in contrast to \emph{weak} parameters that scale inversely with population size and give rise to a diffusion limit of the Moran model (see \cite[Sec.~7.2]{durrett2008probability} for a review). \end{remark}
+The above limit is natural for large populations.
+After all, mutation is a molecular mechanism and is reasonably assumed as independent of population size.
+Likewise, reproduction rates may be assumed to be independent of population size as long as available resources (space, food, \textellipsis) scale linearly with~$N$.
+Mutation, selection, and interaction are said to be \emph{strong} in this case; in contrast to \emph{weak} parameters that scale inversely with population size and give rise to a diffusion limit of the Moran model (see \cite[Sec.~7.2]{durrett2008probability} for a review).